How to Get Into College: 9 Admissions Tips

 5. Secure Strong Letters of Recommendation

-Letters of recommendation hold a lot of significance because they reveal aspects of your character that your grades and test scores can't.
-This is why you should aim to ask people who can describe your skills, accomplishments, and attitude with positivity and enthusiasm.
+Letters of recommendation are important as they can reveal aspects of your character that your grades and test scores can’t.
+You should aim to ask people who can describe your skills, accomplishments, and attitude with positivity and enthusiasm.

 Be polite when making the request.
 In addition, be sure to ask at least a month before your college application deadlines.
 You want your recommender to have ample time to compose a strong letter on your behalf.